DZD-eV-Diabetes-Research/redcap-docker/README.md

 ## Features

 - **Auto-install/upgrade/update** Set `REDCAP_VERSION` and your community portal credentials and the container downloads and installs REDCap on first boot, no manual file copying required
 - **Manual upgrade/update-wizard** (`redcap-upgrade`) Checks for updates, downloads from the REDCap community portal, runs SQL migrations, creates a database backup, and rolls back.
 All from a single command inside the running container.
 See [Updates & Upgrades](#updates--upgrades).
 - **Security-hardened by default** — read-only webroot, HTTP security headers, PHP hardening, Docker Secrets support.
 REDCap's browser-based Easy Upgrade is disabled by default (see [Security](#security)).
 - **Automated testing** We run an automated testing rig, to validate security and functionality before every change and/or release (see [Testing](tests/README.md)).
+- **External Module Provisioning** install/enable modules from GitHub, a zip URL, a mounted dir, or the REDCap central repo, all via environment variables and/or YAML files. see [Module Provisioning](#module-provisioning)
 - Database and application configuration entirely via environment variables
 - Automated DB schema installation .
 No need to manually run install SQL scripts
 - Simple mail setup via environment variables (`msmtprc`-based)